tidyverse package contains most of what we need

 Solution

-2. For the names_to argument, we decided to call this new column ‘measurement’, as it contains both the gene name and replicate (so is a unique measurement of a particular gene in a particular replicate)
+names_toargument, we decided to call this new column ‘measurement’, as it contains both the gene name and replicate (so is a unique measurement of a particular gene in a particular replicate) - For the

 Pivoting can be a bit tricky to get your head around!
 Often when you’re doing analysis, you’ll run into the problem of knowing that you need to pivot, but not knowing exactly what arguments to use.
 In these cases, it can be helpful to look at examples online, like those in the R for Data Science book, ask an AI assistant or just try things until it works!